 “It was the most life-giving event our parish has had in years,”

 according to Holy Trinity School principal, Michelle Schoenfelder, which was highlighted by Mass celebrated by Bishop Donald DeGrood and Holy Trinity pastor, Fr.
-Larry Regynski, and attended by Catholics
+Larry Regynski, and attended by Catholics from across the region.

 CCFESD Prayer Committee pictured above